psastras/node-threadpool/README.md

 - Simple API: submit a function, await a result (no need to mess with loading from files, strings, etc.)
 - Supports transpiled code (ex: you may use Typescript to define your workers)
 - Typesafe (if you're using Typescript, you can write workers with type inference)
-- Can send most types of data including class instances to worker threads
+- Can send most types of data including maps, sets, etc.

 ## Why